Endoscopic retrograde cholangiopancreatography

 Treatment for itching

-- Opioid antagonists such as those containing naloxone (Bunavail, Evzio) and naltrexone (Vivitrol) may help itching related to liver disease.
-Like rifampin, these drugs seem to reduce the itching sensation by acting on your brain.
+- Opioid antagonists.
+Itching related to liver disease may also respond to opioid antagonist drugs, such as naltrexone.
+Like rifampin, these drugs seem to reduce the itch sensation by acting on your brain.

 Lifestyle and home remedies